 Use “natural” language as much as possible with idiomatic and sociolinguistic phrases relevant to the students’ age and experiences.
 “Wassup!” may work well with teens but not so much for retirees.

 Keep the dialogue exchanges short enough so that students can easily remember, but long enough to provide context.
-Three to five exchanges with salutations works well.
+Three to five exchanges with salutations work well.

 A simple dialogue can happen anywhere.
 Allow an extenuating or teacher-directed circumstance like an emergency or other conflict to provide urgency.
 Delivering the line, “Where’s my phone?” will be quite different in a supermarket as opposed to coming upon an accident.